agittins/bermuda/README.md

 the `addresses` paramater is helpful to only return data relevant for one or more MAC addresses.
 See the information on paramaters in the `Services` page in home assistant, under `Developer Tools`.

+Important: If you decide to use the results of this call for your own templates etc, bear in mind that the format might change in any release, and won't necessarily be considered a "breaking change", since this structure is used internally, rather than being a published API.
+That said, efforts will be made to indicate in the release notes if fields in the structure are renamed or moved, but not for adding new items.

 ## Prior Art

 The `bluetooth_tracker` and `ble_tracker` integrations are only built to give a "home/not home"